If you wish to talk with me about meditation-related research, click here.

 Q: Can I come sit with you/where do you teach?

 A: Probably not.
 At this point there is no center where you can sit with me.
 To my profound dismay, the typical retreat center is populated mostly with people who for whatever reason are not much into the sort of hardcore, technical, goal-oreinted and non-psychologized dharma that I am into, and thus I suspect a lot of mutual frustration is avoided by me not teaching in mainstream dharma centers.
+Also, they all seem intent on being COVID super-spreader sites, which is obviously not to my liking.
 I do occasionally go on small, private, egalitarian, self-organized retreats with friends.
 If you really wish me to help with a retreat, let me know, and we can at least talk about it.
 However, I do not like to be up on some front cushion, being much more comfortable sitting with a few close friends and exploring meditation territory together in a co-adventurer model rather, as I believe that it is the practices themselves that provide most of the valuable teachings, and that models that keep people off pedestals are generally healthier for all involved.